Nepal = Mt. Everest Right?

 Sounds simple right.
 But doing 30 minutes on the treadmill at home is not enough.
 Get out and walk.
 Build up to being able to walk 4 to 6 hours at a time comfortably.

-Remember that you will also be doing this at altitude where there is less oxygen.
+Remember that you will also be doing this at an altitude where there is less oxygen.
 So in addition, work on your cardio!
 Cycle, play football, play squash, do swimming.
 Squats and lunges will be excellent preparation for the ups and downs of the trail!

 Your hometown might be pretty flat but the Himalayas aren’t.
 If you can, train on rocky terrain and loose shale, maybe some muddy footpaths!
 If its winter, walk in the snow – the deeper the better.
 Or walk in the sand along the beach.
 It’s important to strengthen your feet, ankles, and knees.